josihu0604-lang/-/qetta/COMPLETION_SUMMARY.md

 # qetta Project Completion Summary

-## 🎉 Project Status: 100% COMPLETE
+## 🎉 Project Status: 100% COMPLETE + ENHANCED

 All requested features have been successfully implemented.
-The qetta freemium MVP is now **production-ready**.
+The qetta freemium MVP is now **production-ready** with comprehensive reverse inspection enhancements (v2 update loop).

 ---